LoukiaSpin/tracenma/README.md

 That's it for the moment! 😎 ☕

+## Acknowledgements

+I would like to thank Juan Jose Yepes-Nuñez and [Andrés Mauricio García-Sierra](https://www.linkedin.com/in/andres-mauricio-garcia-sierra-980971125) for their valuable help during data curation of the extracted datasets for possible extraction errors.

 ## Funding source

 The development of the `tracenma` R package is funded by the **German Research Foundation** (Deutsche Forschungsgemeinschaft) (grant no. [SP 1664/2-1](https://gepris.dfg.de/gepris/projekt/462260733)) <div style="text-align: right"> <img src="man/figures/dfg_logo_schriftzug_blau_foerderung_en.png" width="280" height="100" align="right"></div>